-PeopleMapAI spans across industries and research, bridging the gap between AI-led automation and workforce development.
-To help you hone the skills you need to thrive in the future, we have brought together Stanford researchers, AI specialists, leading educators and strategy consultants to create an intelligent, comprehensive solution to skill reframing.
+PeopleMap spans industry and research, bridging the gap between AI-led automation and workforce development.
+To help individuals hone the skills they need to thrive in the future, we brought together Stanford researchers, AI specialists, leading educators and strategy consultants to create an intelligent, comprehensive solution to skill reframing.

-Tessa is a lecture at the Stanford d.school.
+Tessa is a lecturer at the Stanford d.school.
 She spent the better half of the last decade in consulting, leading teams and conducting research on workforce development and the application of emerging technologies to the future of work.
 Her goal is developing solutions that ensure a more inclusive tomorrow.

 Sergio Sergio is the founding director LA’s Tech Talent Pipeline at the Los Angeles Area Chamber of Commerce.
 He brings over eight years of professional experience, developing social impact initiatives that leverage private and public partnerships.